lf-/blog/content/posts/tpm-ssh.md

 sudo usermod -a -G tss $USER
 ```

+Groups are only updated when you log in, so either logout and log back in
+again, or do `su - $USER` to create a new login shell

 ---

 Next, provision tss2/fapi (no I don't know what this is either. it complains on